George-Corrigan/AnyCubic-Kobra-Plus-Max-UI-ShadowUI/README.md

 ![Example](/Source/Media/Process.jpg)

-## Reverting to original factory firmware
+## Reverting to original factory UI firmware

 Note: This is to go back to factory defaults if you do not wish to continue using ShadowUI.